tediorewf/telegraph/README.md

 # telegraph

-A command line for sending messages.
+A command line tool for sending messages.